franca/franca/README.md

 ## Migration to github

 As you are reading this, the migration of the Franca homepage and git repository to github is done.
-The git repository has moved, and all issues (closed and open ones) have been migrated.
-However, some work is still to do, e.g., providing proper issue reports, migrating the wiki pages from EclipseLabs and providing a github-docs page including the Franca update site for use by the Eclipse installation process.
+The old page at EclipseLabs is still available (at least parts of it), but it will soon be switched to read-only.
+Please clone or fork from the github repository, and also use the issue tracker available on Franca's github site.

 ## Franca homepage

-More information about Franca can be found here: http://franca.github.io/franca.
+More information about Franca can be found here: http://franca.github.io/franca and in the wiki [on this page](https://github.com/franca/franca/wiki).

 ## Franca features